The Grand Teton's Upper Exum Climbing Route

 Wall Street

-At the very narrow end of Wall Street work your way around the corner using either ledge, or step across the gap from the lower ledge.
+At the narrow end of Wall Street, you'll work your way around a corner using one of two ledges; or, you'll step across a gap from the lower ledge.

 Paul Petzoldt is the last one on the rope